petros94/ATIA-eduCopter/README.md

 An educational platform for controlling a quadcopter using matlab

 ## What's in this repository? ##
 This repository contains code that allow the control of a quadcopter using Matlab from a computer connected with serial (usb).
-The repository was created
-The code is created for the STM32F401RE micocontroller and provides the following features:
+The code is created for the STM32F401RE microcontroller and provides the following features:

 * Set the speed of each one of the four motors
 * Retrieve accelerometer/gyroscope values from the quadcopter's sensor